 Will people be able to tell I’m wearing extensions?

-When applied correctly, K-tip extensions are virtually undetectable.
-The small keratin bonds sit flat against your head and are hidden within your natural hair.
-The individual strand application creates natural movement that doesn't look like extensions.
-Most people won't know unless you tell them.
+When applied correctly, K-tip extensions are very hard to detect.
+The small keratin bonds sit flat against your head and stay hidden within your natural hair.
+The individual strand application creates natural movement that does not look like extensions.
+Most people won’t know unless you tell them.

 Can you put K-tip extensions in a ponytail?